 In most cameras, you can change the f number by turning a control wheel.

-Because I’m a nostalgic, when I use manual lenses I change my settings in the menu so I can change the aperture using the diaphragm ring.
+Because I miss the good old times, when I use manual lenses I change my settings in the menu so I can change the aperture using the diaphragm ring.

 What aperture do you need?

 As we've seen in section 4, you don't always choose the aperture setting depending on how much light you want to capture to expose the photo.